whatsinport

 Also, on the Esplanade, across from the Government Wharf, is the old stone St. Patrick's Church Museum.
 This is the oldest standing Roman Catholic Church on the island (1828) and it now houses a collection of early Sydney artifacts.
 It is the starting point for guided walking tours of the historic north end.

 The Cape Breton center for Science and Heritage, is a museum which features changing exhibits.
-There is a museum shop with books of local interest, souvenirs and jewellery.
+There is a museum shop with books of local interest, souvenirs and jewelry.
 Jost House is a 200 year old building which illustrates the evolution of a wooden dwelling house in Sydney.
 There is an authentic cooking fireplace and bake-oven and special displays on local marine artifacts and an apothecary shop.

 As soon as you cross the Seal Island Bridge over to Boularderie Island on the Trans-Canada Highway, you are on the 'Northside' as it is called in Cape Breton.
 The community of Bras d'Or has many campgrounds, picnic sites and swimming areas.
 From here, Route 223 will take you along the shoreline of St. Andrew's Channel to Georges River and Barachois harbor, where there are several service stations, restaurants and stores.